Azure/AzureDataLake/docs/General/Security Best Practices.md

 ![](../img/Migration/AzureRbacAdd.png)

-4) Click on the "Contributor" role, this role restricts users from adding/removing other users.
+4) Click on the "Contributor" role, basically this role restricts users from adding/removing other users.
 Definition for each role can be found in the [Azure RBAC](https://azure.microsoft.com/en-us/documentation/articles/role-based-access-control-configure/) guide.

 ![](../img/Migration/AzureRbacSelectRole.png)